Epigenome: Sequence-Dependent Allele-Specific Methylation

 DNA methylation imbalances between homologous chromosomes show sequence-dependent behavior.
 Difference in the methylation state of neighboring cytosines on the same chromosome occurs due to the difference in DNA sequence between the chromosomes.
 Whole-genome bisulfite sequencing (WGBS) is used to explore sequence-dependent allele-specific methylation (SD-ASM) at a single-chromosome resolution level and comprehensive whole-genome coverage.
 The results of WGBS tested on 49 methylomes revealed CpG methylation imbalances exceeding 30% differences in 5% of the loci.

 On the sites of gene regulatory loci bound by transcription factors the random switching between methylated and unmethylated states of DNA was observed.
 This is also referred as stochastic switching and it is linked to selective buffering of gene regulatory circuit against mutations and genetic diseases.
 Only rare genetic variants show the stochastic type of gene regulation.

 The study made by Onuchic et al. was aimed to construct the maps of allelic imbalances in DNA methylation, gene transcription, and also of histone modifications.
 36 cell and tissue types from 13 participant donors were used to examine 71 epigenomes.
 The results of WGBS tested on 49 methylomes revealed CpG methylation imbalances exceeding 30% differences in 5% of the loci.
 The stochastic switching occurred at thousands of heterozygous regulatory loci that were bound to transcription factors.
 The intermediate methylation state is referred to the relative frequencies between methylated and unmethylated epialleles.
 The epiallele frequency variations are correlated with the allele affinity for transcription factors.

 The analysis of the study suggests that human epigenome in average covers approximately 200 adverse SD-ASM variants.
 The sensitivity of the genes with tissue-specific expression patterns gives the opportunity for the evolutionary innovation in gene regulation.

 Haplotype reconstruction strategy is used to trace chromatin chemical modifications (using ChIP-seq) in a variety of human tissues.
 Haplotype-resolved epigenomic maps can trace allelic biases in chromatin configuration.
 A substantial variation among different tissues and individuals is observed.
 This allows the deeper understanding of cis-regulatory relationships between genes and control sequences.

+Histone modification

+Post-translational modifications of histone proteins, which include methylation, acetylation, phosphorylation, ubiquitination, and sumoylation.
+These modifications can either activate or repress gene expression by altering chromatin structure and accessibility of the DNA to transcriptional machinery.

+The epigenetic profiles of human tissues reveals the following distinct histone modifications in different functional areas:

+Acetylation

+Histone acetylation neutralizes the positive charge on histones.
+This weakens the electrostatic attraction to negatively charged DNA and causes unwinding of DNA from histones, making the DNA more accessible to the transcriptional machinery and hence resulting in transcriptional activation.